aivis Engine v2 - Constraint Navigator - User Guide

 ]}

 • To every HTML report which contains a timeseries plot, additional signals can be added to also be displayed.
+It is however not an automatism to include all signals of the dataset for display, since a full dataset is typically an amount of data which should not be put into a single-file HTML.

 All custom configuration options can be seen in the api.py file in src/aivis_engine_v2_toolbox.